Mobile stroke unit: History and current evidence

-The Mobile Stroke Unit concept was first published in 2003 and realized in clinical practice in 2008 by Fassbender et al. at Saarland University, Germany, adhering to current guidelines and legislations.
-This strategy of "bringing the hospital to the patient" strongly reduced time between alarm and therapy, allowing diagnosis-based triage to the appropriate target hospital and other novel option such as diagnosis-based blood pressure adjustment.
-It increased treatment rates and improved care of cerebral hemorrhage, when compared to conventional in-hospital care as shown by them and other groups at Berlin, Germany; Houston, Texas, USA; Cleveland, Ohio, USA; or Drøbak and Oslo, Norway.
+The MSU concept was first published in 2003 and realized in clinical practice in 2008 by Fassbender et al. at Saarland University, Germany, adhering to current guidelines and legislations.
+It increased treatment rates and improved care of cerebral hemorrhage, when compared to conventional in-hospital care as shown by them and other groups at Berlin, Germany; Houston, Texas, United States; Cleveland, Ohio, United States; New York, New York, United States; or Drøbak and Oslo, Norway.
 In 2016, more than 20 sites are investigating this concept.
+In 2021, the preliminary results of the Benefits of Stroke Treatment Delivered Using a Mobile Stroke Unit (BEST-MSU) were published in the New England Journal of Medicine, demonstrating improved disability outcomes for acute stroke patients treated on a MSU compared to standard transport to the Emergency Department by Emergency Medical Services (EMS).
 Further studies on long-term outcomes, cost-effectiveness and best setting are underway.

-Frazer, Ltd. a Houston, TX based emergency vehicle builder, designed and built the 1st mobile stroke unit in the United States in January 2014.
+Frazer, Ltd. a Houston, Texas–based emergency vehicle builder, designed and built the 1st MSU in the United States in January 2014.
 Their specialization in on-board generators for EMS vehicles made them the perfect fit to create an emergency vehicle that could handle the needs of a mobile CT scanner.
 NeuroLogica Corporation, a subsidiary of Samsung Electronics, provides the mCT, CereTom, enabling the ambulance to do critical CT scans to determine the status of the stroke.
 With input from leading neurologists, Frazer was able to build a functional space on wheels that helps to drastically cut down the time between onset symptoms and treatment.